mrcsvg/EBANX-api-reference/openapi/md_descriptions/welcome.md

 # Documentation Changelog

-That is just a change log to guide us until the final launch of this documentation...
+This is just a change log to guide us until the final launch of this documentation...
 After that, it is going to be replaced by our API Changelog.

 ## Changelog 👀